 Go to Implementation

-To navigate to implementation of a type or type member
+Navigate to implementation of a type or a type member

-- Choose in the main menu, press Ctrl+Shift+Alt+B, or click the symbol holding Ctrl+Alt keys.
+Choose Ctrl+Alt keys.in the main menu, press Control+Shift+Alt+B, or click the symbol while holding

-If necessary, you can change the default behavior so that even the single symbol is displayed in the drop-down list.
-To do so, clear the Go to Base/Inheritor if there is only one... check box on the page of ReSharper options.
+If necessary, you can change the default behavior so that even the single symbol is displayed in the list.
+To do so, clear the Go to Base/Inheritor if there is only one... checkbox on the page of ReSharper options ( Alt+R, O ).

-If the symbol has several implementations, they will be listed in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several implementation, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.